Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/BoardwalkCash - Dollar-based ecash wallet leveraging nostr and Stable Channels.md

 # Stable Channels

-Stable Channels is an open-source project that aims to bring bitcoin-backed dollar balances to the Lightning Network.
+Stable Channels is an open-source project that aims to bring **bitcoin-backed dollar balances to the Lightning Network**.
 The main idea is to match up two parties over a Lightning Channel - a "Stable Receiver" who wants less exposure to Bitcoin's price volatility against the US dollar, and a "Stable Provider" who wants more exposure to Bitcoin's price movements.

 > [!QUOTE] [Stable Channels - peer-to-peer dollar balances on Lightning | Delving Bitcoin](https://delvingbitcoin.org/t/stable-channels-peer-to-peer-dollar-balances-on-lightning/875)
 > **1. Introduction and background**